 - TPS was established in 1997 to offer academically rigorous full scope standards-based course options for independent students (e.g., homeschoolers).
 In steadfast commitment to that mission, TPS gradually evolved into a regionally accredited online K-12 school.

-- For Diploma Program students, we offer two tiers of diploma: Standard and Honors, with differentiated four-year requirements for each tier.
-Only TPS Diploma students are part of a TPS graduating class.
+- We offer two tiers of diploma: Standard and Honors, with differentiated four-year requirements for each tier.

-- Graduation in the TPS Diploma Program signifies that the student meets or exceeds TPS credit standards in all subject areas for all four years of high school, in addition to meeting the credit standards for each course.
+- Graduation with a TPS diploma signifies that the student meets or exceeds TPS credit standards in all subject areas and courses for all four years of high school.
 Diploma Program status is indicated on the transcripts provided to colleges.
-It should be considered as denoting a higher overall sustained accomplishment and indicator of college academic success.
+It should be considered as validating a higher overall sustained academic accomplishment.

 - TPS follows a two-semester 32-week academic year that starts in late August and ends in mid-May.
-In keeping with our academically rigorous full-scope standards, we do not offer partial, shortened, condensed, or relaxed credits.
+We do not offer partial, shortened, condensed, relaxed, or remedial credits.

-- Courses are taught live (synchronously) with audio, video, interactive slides, a shared whiteboard, and other interactive presentation tools.
-Weekly live participation is required.
+- Our courses are taught live (synchronously) with audio, video, interactive slides, a shared whiteboard, and other interactive presentation tools.

-- Courses are designed and regularly reviewed to conform to external standards (e.g., College Board, IGCSE, professional associations) for learning objectives and measures of performance.
+- Our courses are designed and regularly reviewed to meet or exceed respected external standards (e.g., College Board, IGCSE, professional associations) for learning objectives and measures of performance.

-- Course grades are substantially determined by exams, essays, and labs or projects formally evaluated by the teacher.
+- Our course grades are substantially determined by exams, essays, and labs or projects formally evaluated by the teacher.
 Tests are proctored and assignment due dates are enforced with grade penalties.

 - Course transcript grades are not weighted.
 A student who chooses the challenge of a TPS Honors course might reasonably have earned a letter grade higher (5-10%) in the TPS non-honors course.

-- TPS is faith-based non-denominational Christian.
-The course content and resources are determined by academic scholarship rather than denominational agenda.
+- TPS is non-denominational private Christian school.
+Our courses are taught with a biblical worldview, with the course content and resources selected based on academic scholarship rather than denominational agenda.
 Students are not required to affirm a statement of faith.